maksimgm/engineering_blog/Updating Git Using Homebrew.md

 #### How to Update Git

-Install Homebrew by copying and pasting the following into your terminal window:
+Install Homebrew by copying and pasting the following code into your terminal window:

 	ruby -e "$(curl -fsSL https://	raw.githubusercontent.com/Homebrew/install/master/instal`l)"